mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 You can buy additional switches later, but if you're buying an expensive switch, you don't want to replace the entire thing in a couple of years.
 And you don't want to lose another 1U of rack real estate to an additional switch when you could have bought a single switch with more ports.

-I searched for switches with a minimum of 2x my current wired devices.
 I currently have eight devices with Ethernet ports, so I looked for switches with at least 16 ports.

 ### Candidates